Soda Ash Grades and Specifications: What Buyers Need to Know

 Main Commercial Soda Ash Grades

-Most industrial soda ash is supplied in two primary grades.
+Most industrial soda ash is supplied in two main commercial forms: light soda ash and dense soda ash.

 For a direct comparison, see: